 - In-chat conversion-to-purchase rate is 2.3 times higher compared to a website or mobile app

-Sunshine Conversations enables a business to build once and deploy anywhere—in other words; deploy the same or best version of a rich bot experience across channels, even those with no native bot support.
+Zendesk lets a business build once and deploy anywhere.
+In other words, you can use the best version of a rich bot experience across all your channels, even those with no native bot support.

-More context leads to better chatbots—and better-personalized conversations.
+More context leads to better chatbots—and more personalized conversations.

-Upwork’s bot also has contextual metadata like a user’s name for personalized greetings and knows if a user is a client or a freelancer, tailoring quick replies accordingly.
-It also integrates with our Support Suite, so agents have the context they need to handle every escalated interaction effectively.
+Upwork’s bot also uses contextual metadata, like a user’s name for a personalized greeting.
+It knows if a user is a client or a freelancer, tailoring quick replies accordingly.
+It also integrates with our Support Suite, so agents have the context they need to handle every escalated chat.

-Beyond passing on relevant information to agents, bots can also pass on context to a CRM or other software to inform a future interaction.
+Beyond passing on relevant information to agents, bots can also pass on context to a CRM or other software.
 This enables things like:

 - Understanding that Rose has a necklace in her cart and sending a message to a marketing automation tool, so she receives better-targeted email offers

-Bots can read context coming from a conversation itself, too.
+Bots can read context coming from a conversation, too.
 With sentiment analysis, a virtual agent can understand when a customer is frustrated and react accordingly.

 To effectively control bot interactions, a business will need to integrate its chatbot solution with its customer service software, for example, through our Bot APIs.

-The Agent Workspace inside our Support Suite provides agents with a real-time, conversation-focused interface to seamlessly manage conversations between agents and bots.
+The agent workspace in Zendesk provides agents with a real-time, conversation-focused interface to seamlessly manage conversations between agents and bots.

 Rephrase the conversation

-AI is key to delivering fast, convenient, and personalized experiences customers expect.
+AI is key to delivering the fast, convenient, and personalized experiences customers expect.

 The question is no longer “Should we use chatbots?” so much as “Where and how should we use chatbots?” to better serve our customers.